Perissodactyla: Gut

 All perissodactyls are hindgut fermenters.
 In contrast to ruminants, hindgut fermenters store digested food that has left the stomach in an enlarged cecum, where the food begins digestion by microbes, with the fermentation continuing in the large colon.
 No gallbladder is present.
 The stomach of perissodactyls is simply built, while the cecum accommodates up to 90 L in horses.
 The small intestine is very long, reaching up to 26 m in horses.
 Extraction of nutrients from food is relatively inefficient, which probably explains why no odd-toed ungulates are small; nutritional requirements per unit of body weight are lower for large animals, as their surface-area-to-volume ratio is smaller.

 Lack of carotid rete

 Unlike artiodactyls, perissodactyls lack a carotid rete, a heat exchange that reduces the dependence of the temperature of the brain on that of the body.
 As a result, perissodactyls have limited thermoregulatory flexibility compared to artiodactyls which has restricted them to habitats of low seasonality and rich in food and water, such as tropical forests.
-In contrast, artiodactyls occupy a wide range of habits ranging from the Arctic Circle to deserts and tropical savannahs.
+In contrast, artiodactyls occupy a wide range of habitats ranging from the Arctic Circle to deserts and tropical savannahs.